 On the trip, you'll use two currencies: Euros (€) and Swiss Francs (CHF).
-Most Swiss refuges along the GTDC accept Euros (€1 = 1CHF), so carrying Euros is usually sufficient.
+Most Swiss refuges along the TMB accept Euros (€1 = 1CHF), so carrying Euros is usually sufficient.

 - You'll likely spend €15-50 per day depending on what you buy. - Not all places accept credit cards, especially in remote refuges, so bring cash for small purchases. - Some refuges may have limited wifi, which can affect the ability to process card payments.
-In these cases, it's always a good idea to have cash on hand as a backup.
+In these cases, it's always a good idea to have cash on hand as a backup. - ATMs are available in Les Contamines, Courmayeur, Champex, and Chamonix, but they may occasionally be out of service.